kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 ![git merge conflict 3](/assets/git/git-merge-conflict-3.png)

 In other cases, there will be no merge conflict warnings.
-It is usually comes from relocate files to a different directory while modifying it at the same time.
+It usually comes from relocate files to a different directory while modifying it at the same time.

-Here is some of the advices I think it is useful in reducing merge conflicts.
+Here are some of the advices I think it is useful in reducing merge conflicts.

 ### Keep Branch and Changes Small